 SNAPSHOT_NPT Maximum number of saved snapshots.
-This sets the maximum number of snapshots that SIMPLIS would save.
-If there is a conflict between the values set for the SNAPSHOT_NPT and SNAPSHOT_INTVL options, the value set for the SNAPSHOT NPT option will override the value set for the SNAPSHOT INTVL option.
-If set, the option value must be a non-negative number between 11 and 201, inclusively.
-If this option is not set, SIMPLIS will not save any snap-shot.
+This sets the maximum number of snapshots that SIMPLIS saves.
+If there is a conflict between the values set for the SNAPSHOT_NPT and SNAP- SHOT_INTVL options, the value set for the SNAPSHOT_NPT option will override the value set for the SNAPSHOT_INTVL option.
+If set, the option value must be a positive integer between 11 and 2001, inclusively.
+If this option is not set, SIMPLIS will only save snapshots at $t=0$ and the end time of the simulation.
 Example: .OPTIONS "SNAPSHOT_NPT=30 NEW_ANALYSIS Force new analysis.
 This option does not take on any value.
 It is either turned ON or turned OFF.
 If it is turned ON, SIMPLIS will ignore any relevant data files from a previous simulation, even if the circuit and the initial conditions between the two simulation runs are the same.
 If this option is turned OFF, SIMPLIS will try to take advantage of any relevant data files from the previous simulation if the circuit and the initial condi- tions have not changed from the previous simulation run.
 To turn ON this option, the line in the following "Example" section should be output to the SIMPLIS simulation input deckOPTIONS NEW_ANALYSIS FREQ_DOMAIN Domain in small-signal AC analysis.
 The small-signal AC analysis can be carried out in the continuous (s-) domain or in the discrete (z-) domain.
 If set, the option value must be either the character 'S' or 'Z.' If this option is not set, it defaults to 'S.' Example: .
-OPTIONS FREQ_DOMAIN = $Z$ IGNORE_UNITS Ignore Units.
+OPTIONS FREQ_DOMAIN = Z IGNORE_UNITS Ignore Units.
 This option does not take on any value.
 It is either turned ON or turned OFF.
 If it is turned ON, SIMPLIS will ignore any trailing units or strings when it is looking for a floating-point number.
 For example, in specifying the voltage of a DC voltage source, SIMPLIS would not complain the trailing 'V' here 1.23V if this options is turned ON.
 The default is to not to turn ON this option and SIMPLIS would then complain about the trailing string or units.
 To turn ON this option, the line in the following "Example" section should be output to the SIMPLIS simulation input deck.
 Example: .OPTIONS IGNORE_UNITS